samotaviano/landing_page/README.md

 > Activate the menu horizontal scroll along side the vertical scroll to highlight the menu item corresponding to the planet on screen.

-> Add more info to the planets: Distance from the sun, One way light time to the sun, Length of the year, Planet type
+> Add more info to the planets.

 > Refine menu scrolling with smooth animation.